lerna-lite/lerna-lite/packages/init/README.md

 By default, `lerna init` will use a caret range when adding or updating the local version of `lerna`, just like `npm install --save-dev lerna`.

-To retain the `lerna` 1.x behavior of "exact" comparison, pass this flag.
+To retain the `lerna` of "exact" comparison, pass this flag.
 It will configure `lerna.json` to enforce exact match for all subsequent executions.

 ```json